An official Word document of these bylaws may be downloaded here.

 Section 1.
 NCS is a non-profit corporation, incorporated under the District of Columbia NON-PROFIT CORPORATION ACT.
 NCS shall not carry on any activities not permitted to be carried on by a corporation exempt from Federal income tax under Section 501(c)(3) of the Code of 1986.

 Section 2.
-As of August 1, 2011, NCS’s district (the “NCS District”) consists of the District of Columbia; Arlington, Fairfax, Fauquier, Loudon, Prince William and Stafford counties in Virginia; the Cities of Alexandria, Fairfax, Falls Church, Manassas and Manassas Park in Virginia; and Charles, Montgomery, Prince George’s counties in Maryland.
+As of June 1, 2013, NCS’s district (the “NCS District”) consists of the District of Columbia; Arlington, Fairfax, Fauquier, Loudon, Prince William and Stafford counties in Virginia; the Cities of Alexandria, Fairfax, Falls Church, Manassas and Manassas Park in Virginia; and Charles, Montgomery, and Prince George’s counties in Maryland.

 Section 3.
 NCS shall have its business address at Washington, D.C.